seekersapp2013/web-speech-ai/README.md

-# Demo: A Simple Voice AI Bot with Web Speech API and Node.js
+# Sofia AI Chat Bot for asking maths questions

 This demo uses the experimental Web Speech API, which is currently only [supported](http://caniuse.com/#search=speech) by Blink-based browsers including Chrome 25+, Opera 27+, Samsung Internet, QQ Browser, and Baidu Browser.